OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 HOW MUCH SHOULD I PACK?

 A: Pack light, pack smart.
-Due to the small aircraft that fly between the islands and the length of the runway, Polynesian Airlines limits passengers to 20-kg (44-lbs) of baggage on flights bound to Ta'u.
+Due to the small aircraft that fly between the islands and the length of the runway, Samoa Airways (formerly Polynesian Airlines) limits passengers to 20-kg (44-lbs) of baggage on flights bound to Ta'u.
 Ofu-bound flights limit passengers to only 5-kg (11-lbs).
 Excess baggage charges start at $2 per kg.
 The 20-kg limit is valid for flights departing Ofu.
 This means, it's better into fly to Ta'u and take an alia boat to Ofu and fly out of Ofu if you are not traveling very light.

 Additionally, Hawaiian Airlines limits Pago Pago passengers to 50-lbs checked bags.
 There are no clothing stores on the island and the local bush stores have a very limited selection of non-food supplies.
 Be sure to bring your snorkeling gear and load your tablet with some good books!